 Hypertension: Management of hypertension.
 Note: Not recommended for the initial treatment of hypertension (ACC/AHA [Whelton 2017]).

 Hypersensitivity to methyldopa or any component of the formulation; active hepatic disease (eg, acute hepatitis, active cirrhosis); hepatic disorders previously associated with use of methyldopa; concurrent use of MAO inhibitors

-Oral: Initial: 250 mg 2 to 3 times daily; increase or decrease daily dose every 2 days based on response (maximum dose: 3,000 mg/day); usual dose range (ASH/ISH [Weber 2014]): 250 to 500 mg twice daily.
+Oral: Initial: 250 mg 2 to 3 times daily; increase or decrease daily dose every 2 days based on response; maximum dose: 3,000 mg/day; usual dose range: 250 to 1,000 mg daily in 2 divided doses (ACC/AHA [Whelton 2017]).
 Note: When administered with other antihypertensives other than thiazide diuretics, limit initial daily dose of methyldopa to 500 mg/day.

 IV: 250 to 1,000 mg every 6 to 8 hours; maximum: 1,000 mg every 6 hours